zz22394/presto/presto-docs/src/main/sphinx/server-installation.rst

 * CDH 5.x or HDP 2.x
 * Python 2.6 or 2.7
 * Minimum 16GB RAM per node allocated for Presto

+For RPM Package Manager < 4.6, you need to download :download:`server-old`

 ----